+As at September 30, 2014

-Arrears Nationwide (1)
+Arrears

-3-6 months 0.30%
+3-6 months .....
+0.26%

-6-12 months 0.21%
+6-12 months .....
+0.17%

-Over 12 months 0.12%
+Over 12 months .....
+0.12%

-(1) Nationwide prime and specialist residential lending as at April 4, 2014.
+(1) Nationwide prime and specialist residential lending.

 We utilize an automated credit scoring system to assist in minimizing credit risk on residential mortgage lending.
 Our credit procedures for residential mortgage lending take into account the applicant's credit history, loan-to-value criteria, income multiples and an affordability calculation, or shock test, that tests the applicant's ability to service the loan at higher interest rates.
 For additional information regarding how we manage credit risk in connection with new lending, see "Financial Risk Management-Credit risk."